Two Days in Porto with Kids, a Hub for Culture and Family Fun

 2. Take the train or a bus across the Dom Luis I bridge

-3. Walk across the Dom Luis I bridge
+3. Cross the Dom Luis I bridge

 4. Take a water taxi across the river